Recovery and inference of causal effects with sequential adjustment for confounding and attrition: Conclusion and discussion

-We introduce the \textit{targeted sequential regression} (TSR) estimator for cases where the recovered ATE involves two sequential regression models.
-The TSR estimator is built on the \textit{targeted minimum-loss estimation} (TMLE) framework, which, given some technical conditions, demonstrates asymptotic linearity and multiple robustness under model misspecification.
-The TSR estimator remains consistent in scenarios where both the \textit{double inverse probability weighting} (DIPW) and the naïve plug-in sequential regression approaches fail, harnessing the collective robustness conditions of regression-based, IPW-based, and imputation-based solutions.
+We introduce the TSR estimator for cases where the recovered ATE involves two sequential regression models.
+The TSR estimator is built on the TMLE framework, which, given some technical conditions, demonstrates multiple robustness to model misspecification.
+The TSR estimator remains consistent in scenarios where both the DIPW and the naïve plug-in sequential regression approaches fail, harnessing the collective robustness conditions of regression-based, IPW-based, and imputation-based solutions.
 Through simulations, we compare its performance against alternative estimators.
 We demonstrate that, in systems where forbidden nodes directly influence selection, overlooking such post-exposure variables results in biased estimates.
-Furthermore, the misspecification of nuisance functions substantially affects singly-robust estimators, even in scenarios of minimal selection bias.
-Lastly, the TSR estimator's derived asymptotic variance estimator demonstrates relative greater robustness to model misspecification than other approaches, resulting in confidence intervals with more robust coverage probability and therefore more reliable statistical inference.
+Furthermore, the misspecification of nuisance functions substantially affects singlyrobust estimators, even in scenarios of minimal selection bias.
+Finally, the TSR estimator's derived asymptotic variance estimator demonstrates relative greater robustness to model misspecification than other approaches, resulting in confidence intervals with more robust coverage probability and therefore more reliable statistical inference.